zhangxingmao/cloudgame/README.md

 1. **Visit the Website**: Navigate to [CloudGame](https://cloudgame.info) in your web browser
 2. **Browse Categories**: Explore different game categories via the navigation menu
 3. **Select a Game**: Click on any game card to view details
-4. **Play**: Click the "Play Now" button to launch the game in fullscreen mode
+4. **Play**: Click the "Play Now" button to launch the game in a new tab
 5. **Controls**: Each game includes its own control instructions
-6. **Exit**: Use the ✕ button in the top-right corner to exit fullscreen mode
+6. **Return**: Simply close the game tab to return to CloudGame when finished

 ## Popular Games